Topological Signals of Singularities in Ricci Flow: Results

+As the solid collapses to a round point, the number of lifespans increases until, at the end of the evolution (when our RF algorithm stiffens), we have four finite lifespans for the connected components and holes for $ N\theta = 15 $ and seven finite lifespans for the connected components, but six for the holes for $ N\theta = 25 $.
+From experiments (not shown) with a typical sphere whose radius is the same for all values of $ \theta $, we encounter a similar situation initially where the number of finite lifespans is zero for the connected components.
+As with the dimpled sphere, this is consistent with the sphere having uniform curvature.
+Also as with the dimpled sphere, the number of lifespans grows as collapse to a round point occurs.
+The interpretation is that the numerical code evolves the data points with slight nonuniformity (with respect to scalar curvature), which is in some sense noise.

 In the tables at each time index, we have one connected component and zero holes for the lowest and highest maximum birth scalar curvature with varying numbers of connected components and holes for the scalar curvatures between these values.
-Also at each time index approaching 30000, the difference between the lowest and highest maximum birth scalar curvatures becomes smaller; this is an indication that the scalar curvature of the object has become uniform.
+These varying numbers indicate noise related to the process of filtration.
+Furthermore, at each time index approaching 30,000, the difference between the lowest and highest maximum birth scalar curvatures becomes smaller; this is an indication that the scalar curvature of the object has become uniform.
 Under RF, it is expected that the dimpling smooths so that the object attains a uniform scalar curvature, then collapses.

+We examine the three distance measures in Figure \ref{DSDists} ($ N\theta = 15 $ and $ N\theta = 25 $).
+These are plotted along with the average scalar curvature as measured at each sampled time.
+The average scalar curvature is computed with respect to the triangulations, sampling the points accordingly.
+Approaching the time index where the scalar curvature becomes uniform across the object, the~distances all decrease; after this time index, the distances increase again.
+The average scalar curvature does not change until after uniformization, where it increases significantly.
+Likewise, $ d_{W^{1}} $ becomes particularly large relative to $ d_{W^{2}} $ and $ d_{B} $, an indication that many small changes are occurring with the geometry.
+Given each time index, the adjacent PDs represented by that index have the common feature that $ d_{W^{2}} $ is closer to $ d_{B} $ than it is to $ d_{W^{1}} $.